strategineer/personal-website/content/blog/2025-01-23/index.md

 Now, let's discuss what makes the Maze of the Blue Medusa less than perfect.

-## What's less cool about the Maze of the Blue Medusa megadungeon?
+## What's less cool about the Maze of the Blue Medusa?

-### Some boring rooms
+### Some exceptionally boring rooms

 The Maze of the Blue Medusa is a big megadungeon and not all parts of it were created equally.
 Even though the quality of rooms is pretty high overall, there's a few that fall short.